lxdao-official/wallet.sh/README.md

 # TODO

 - [ ] connect to multi client at the same time, and watch them all.
-- [ ] can operate by other script.
+- [ ] provide api to other program for automatical wallet operation.